Boghian-Gabriel/API/README.md

 :four:.
 Consume Web API in .NET using Microsoft.AspNet.WebApi.Client ➡️ The MovieWeb Application.

 :five:.
 I will implement several tables with links between them.
+Here https://github.com/Boghian-Gabriel/API/tree/master/API/Images you can find some images with the database concept.
+This diagram is made using the https://app.quickdatabasediagrams.com platform.

 :six:.
 I will also learn to implement the authentication and authorization part.